Now Hiring: 2 Environmental Scientists, 1 Research Environmental Scientist. Apply here Deadline: July 13.

 NCCOS Helps Pennsylvania Prepare for Lake Erie Blooms

 When Pennsylvania Governor Tom Corbett learned of the large toxic cyanobacteria (blue-green algae) bloom that disrupted the drinking water supply for hundreds of thousands of Ohio’s citizens, he expressed confidence his state was proactively planning to mitigate any potential human health impacts from toxic cyanobacteria blooms.
 This confidence grew from the state Department of Environmental Protection (PADEP) leading a Pennsylvania Lake Erie Harmful Algal Bloom (HAB) Task Force and Monitoring and Response Strategy piloted in the summer of 2014.
-Both stemmed from a 2013 NCCOS HAB Event Response (HAB ER) project.
+Both stemmed from a 2013 NCCOS HAB Event Response project.
 The strategy lists NOAA as a possible partner contributing research on environmental conditions that promote HAB development for predictive purposes and support to address HAB science priorities.

 Satellite image of 2013 intense bloom, which was concentrated in the lake's western basin.
 Credit: NOAA.